dapicester/traveler/README.md

 **Ok, what do i need to use Traveler?**

-You'll need Ruby 2.1.x or 2.2.x installed on your system.
+You'll need Ruby 2.1.x or 2.2.x on a Linux or OS X machine ([no windows support for now](https://github.com/sleewoo/traveler/issues/2)).

 Why so?